General physical fitness rhythmic gymnastics. Work program of the general physical training section for rhythmic gymnastics. Showcases are welcome

 5.knee bridge

-6.bridge standing/off the floor
+6.bridge standing/from the floor

-7.twine right, left
+7. twine right, left

-8.balance on the pass
+8. balance on the pass

-9. somersault forward
+9. roll forward

 10. turn on the pass